Help support your iron levels throughout your pregnancy today.

 As a result of this, a natural haemodilution occurs more during pregnancy than at any other time in a human’s lifespan.

 It can sometimes be difficult to get enough iron from food alone and because of this it is very important to monitor your iron levels, especially during pregnancy.
-If you are low in iron or are at risk of developing low iron levels, you should discuss with your doctor if an iron supplement would be useful for you.
+If you are low in iron or are at risk of developing low iron levels we recommend supplementing with Active Iron.

 Which iron supplement is best for pregnancy?